This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 They can also help you file a lawsuit, negotiate on your behalf, go to trial if necessary, and potentially win the compensation to provide your child with lifelong care.

-Filing your lawsuit and giving you the best chance of winning is one of the most critical ways a cerebral palsy lawyer can help.
 A successful medical malpractice case can help you recover damages so that you don’t have to worry about money or how you will get treatment and care for your child.

-Further, planning for your child’s future means making important financial and legal decisions, typically requiring a lawyer.
 For instance, you may need to set up a trust or a conservatorship.
 You should also have a legal will.
 And if you aren’t sure how to seek government and other financial benefits, a lawyer can help.

 Your lawyer can help you go up against institutions, such as your local schools.
 Your child might experience discrimination at school and be denied access or adequate services and accommodations.

-Finding the Right Lawyer
+How to Find the Right Lawyer

 Working with disabled children requires a specific type of expertise and compassion.
 Don’t settle for someone who handles general personal injury cases.